yaya2devops/botpower/README.md

 jupyter lab
 ```

-- You can also access using the following;
+- You can also access using the following; (this)
 ```
 jupyter lab --ip 0.0.0.0 --port 5050

+sudo ufw allow 5050
 ```